yasar-rehman/FEDVSSL/README.md

 - [x] [MMCV](https://mmcv.readthedocs.io/en/latest/)

 # Instructions
 We recommend installing Microsoft [Ctp Framework](https://github.com/microsoft/CtP) as it contain all the Self-supervised learning frameworks build on top of MMCV framework.
-Here we provided a modifed version of that framework for FedVSSL in particular.
+Here we provided a modifed version of that framework for FedVSSL, in particular.
 # Running Experiments
 The abstract definition of classes are provided by ````reproduce_papers/fedssl/videossl.py````. <br>
 FedVSSL $(\alpha=0, \beta=0)$, run ````python main_cam_st_theta_b_wo_moment.py````. <br>